pmorgan3/JokeTeller/README.md

 # JokeTeller

-Simple Commandline app that tells you a joke.
+Simple Commandline app that tells you a programming related joke.

 ## Installation
 ¯\\_(ツ)_/¯